jcarbaugh/django-wordpress/README.rst

 django-wordpress
 ================

 Models and views for reading a WordPress database.
-Compatible with WordPress version 3.1.
+Compatible with WordPress version 3.5.

-django-wordpress is a project of `Sunlight Foundation <http://sunlightfoundation.com>`_ (c) 2012.
+django-wordpress is a project of `Sunlight Foundation <http://sunlightfoundation.com>`_.

 --------